jeceljr/digitalCPUzoo/README.md

 The benchmark programs are:

-- *sieve.S*:calculates the first 1899 prime numbers using the "sieve of Erasthotenes" method
+- *sieve.S*: calculates the first 1899 prime numbers using the "sieve of Erastothenes" method
 - *term2048.S*: a terminal version of the 2048 puzzle game
 - sine.S: a simple sine wave using only shifts
 - mandelbrot.S: a text version of the famous fractal